 \subsection{Susceptibility and correlation estimation}

-For the ensemble at fixed $(M_w,\sigma)$, we first identified an equilibrium range.
-We then estimated susceptibility from equilibrium fluctuations of the damage fraction $m$ as $\chi = N\,\mathrm{Var}(m)=N\left(\langle m^2\rangle-\langle m\rangle^2\right)$, where $\langle\cdot\rangle$ denotes an ensemble average over equilibrium samples and $N$ is the number of buildings.
-This fluctuation-based definition serves as a practical proxy for linear-response sensitivity to an external-field perturbation.
+For the ensemble at fixed $(M_w,\sigma)$, we first identified an equilibrium range as the minimum-width interval of the order parameter $m$ that contains 10\% of the total realizations.
+We then estimated the susceptibility from equilibrium fluctuations of $m$ as $\chi = N\,\mathrm{Var}(m)=N\left(\langle m^2\rangle-\langle m\rangle^2\right)$, where $\langle\cdot\rangle$ denotes an ensemble average over the equilibrium samples and $N$ is the number of buildings.
+This fluctuation-based definition serves as a practical proxy for the linear-response sensitivity to an external-field perturbation.
 Spatial dependence was quantified using the connected two-point correlation $C(i,j)=\langle s_i s_j\rangle-\langle s_i\rangle\langle s_j\rangle$.
-We radially averaged $C(i,j)$ over all distinct pairs by separation $r_{ij}$ (bin width $\Delta r$) to obtain $C(r)$, and reported $C(r)/C(0)$, where $C(0)$ is the mean on-site variance.
-We repeated the analysis over 50 independent portfolio realizations to obtain robust distributions of $\chi$ and $\xi$ (Supplementary Method~\hyperref[sup_method:4]{4}).
+We then radially averaged $C(i,j)$ over all distinct pairs by separation $r_{ij}$, using a bin width $\Delta r$, to obtain $C(r)$, and reported the normalized correlation $C(r)/C(0)$, where $C(0)$ is the mean on-site variance.
+We repeated this analysis over 50 independent portfolio realizations at each $\sigma$ to obtain robust distributions of $\chi$ and $\xi$ (Supplementary Method~\ref{sup_method:4}).

 \putbib[references_main]